What Is an Offer in Compromise?

 Make sure to fill out Forms 433-A and 656 as thoroughly and accurately as possible.
 Make a realistic offer based on your situation and how the IRS calculates eligibility.

-Providing documentation to support the information you include in your application will increase the likelihood of having your application accepted.
+Providing documentation to support the information in your application will increase the likelihood of the IRS accepting your offer.

 Be responsive to IRS queries